aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

 ## 1.3

-Consider a financial report publishing system used to produce reports for various organizations.
+Consider a desktop publishing system used to produce documents for various organizations.

-- Give an example of a type of publication for which confidentiality of the stored data is the most important requirement.
-- Give an example of a type of publication in which data integrity is the most important requirement.
-- Give an example in which system availability is the most important requirement.

-### Response

 > Give an example of a type of publication for which confidentiality of the
 > stored data is the most important requirement.

     The reports should only be accessible by people who are authorized to view aforementioned reports.
 This means protecting the confidentiality of each report is important.
 Only authorized requestors of an organization should have access to organization's financial report.

 > Give an example of a type of publication in which data integrity is the most
 > important requirement.

     For financial reports, it is important that all of the cash flow statements, balance sheets, and income statements all have the correct numbers for each of their values if they want to maintain a non-threated relationship with the IRS.

 > Give an example in which system availability is the most important
 > requirement.

     Any company that works with stock trading would want the data to be available to them at a moment's notice.
 This means that the availability of APIs should be present in addition to resistance from denial of service attacks.
 This assumes authorized access.

 ## 1.4